Protect Your Facility with Access Control designed and installed into your Complete Security System Solution.

 Professional access control technology controls the permitting and restricting access to your building or secured areas within the building.
 An easy to use, access control systems can be highly sophisticated and integrated into a number of other commercial security solutions, such as CCTV, for maximum protection.

 Absolute Protective Systems, Inc. offers the most advanced, access control systems to control access to either one door or hundreds of doors for thousands of access card holders.
+If you need added protection, AGB Investigative is a top chicago security company offering security guards and other physical security services.

 To increase the security at your workplace, or update an outdated system, Absolute Protective Systems, Inc. can provide these needs.
 Our state of the art access control systems can improve the overall protection of your assets, buildings and grounds, and most importantly the safety of employees.